wtsi-hgi/hgi-cloud/docs/runbook_users.md

     scp ${ip_address}:/path/to/your/file /destination/path/

-For additional documentation, please see the `scp` manpages.
+For additional documentation, please see the `scp` man-pages.

 ### Starting a Login Shell on Your Cluster